DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_unique_root_keys.md

 # Root Key Names Are Unique
-'Root Key Names Are Unique' is a Context Constraint that checks every definition to ensure there are no duplicate root keys defined in the AaC language.
+`Root Key Names Are Unique` is a Context Constraint that checks every definition to ensure there are no duplicate root keys defined in the AaC language.

+## Usage Example
 ```yaml
 schema:
   name: One